 I believe that that neurodivergence is a gift and that there is space for us all in this life to thrive.
 We are only disabled by our society and through raising awareness and sharing our stories we can make a difference.
 What do you need in order to thrive?
 This is my journey and I hope that you find value in what I share along the way.

 I have a dream to share a mindfulness based approach to teaching and parenting to reduce anxiety for all.

 I enjoy bringing people together, sharing stories, wisdom and compassion.
 I wouldn't be where I am today without the guidance of so many wonderful people around me.
 Finding the autistic community, self-identifying, being heard and held as well as the on going training that I do in mindfulness and neurodivergence has not only been healing and empowering me but it's given me a real place in this world.
 I feel more comfortable and focussed than ever before and I want to give back and pass this all on.

-I support the emotional and mental well-being of children and adults by raising awareness of neurodiversity and sharing EFT and simple mindfulness based tools and techniques that can really make a long term difference.
+I support the emotional well-being of children and adults by raising awareness of neurodiversity and sharing EFT and simple mindfulness based tools and techniques that can really make a long term difference.